koendv/MM32SPIN27-Arduino/README.md

 - does not need USB
 - does not need VBAT battery-backup
-- does not need FPU floating point unit
+- does not need hardware FPU floating point unit (software floating point is OK)
 - needs only 12 kbyte RAM or less

 This is an arduino for MM32SPIN27 and MM32SPIN25 processors.

 This is modest but sufficient to write small projects.
-As a demo project, see the t12 soldering iron controller.
-XXX
+As a demo project, see the [t12-958 soldering iron controller](https://github.com/koendv/t12-958).

 ## compiling

 - Install arduino IDE
-- In __File ⇨ Preferences... ⇨ Additional Board Manager URLs__, put the URL of the ``package_seekfree_index.json`` file: XXX
+- In __File ⇨ Preferences... ⇨ Additional Board Manager URLs__, put the URL of the _package_seekfree_index.json_ file: ``https://raw.githubusercontent.com/koendv/MM32SPIN27-Arduino/main/doc/package_seekfree_index.json``
 - close and restart arduino IDE.
 - for hardware division, copy the file libgcc.a:
 ``cp mm32-libgcc/libgcc.a ~/.arduino15/packages/SeekFree/tools/xpack-arm-none-eabi-gcc/10.3.1-2.3/lib/gcc/arm-none-eabi/10.3.1/thumb/v6-m/nofp/libgcc.a``